holodex/holodex/CONTRIBUTING.md

 If you contribute, you'll be invited to join the project.

+Holodex aims for autonomous solving of collaborative problems with a common vision.

 ## Rules

-Holodex aims for aggressive, diverse, and inclusive communities that swarm over a problem landscape.

-The rules for how to contribute to Holodex are described by the [Collective Code Construction Contract](http://rfc.zeromq.org/spec:22).
+The rules for how to contribute to Holodex are described by the [Collective Code Construction Contract](http://rfc.zeromq.org/spec:22), but feel free to break the rules if it makes sense to.

 ## Philosophy